FAQ

 Do U School teachers have degrees in Early Childhood Education?

-Many of them do.
+Yes, many of them do.
 The three teaching positions in each classroom—Lead, Co, and Assistant—have varying degree/qualification requirements and preferences.
 Please refer to our U Team page to learn about the specific experiences and qualifications of our staff.

 Does the U School celebrate holidays?